HER ECZEMA WAS FROM ENVIRONMENTAL ALLERGIES

 Had I not been so desperate, I never would have tried anything as far fetched sounding as NAET® and I would either be dead or still on 4 prophylactic asthma-allergy medications.
 Even with that I was unable to go anywhere without rescue inhalers & epinephrine (which I used many times a day) and was constantly sick.
 My first two hospitalizations for pneumonia were when I was under 1 year of age & was in an iron lung.

 After NAET® treatments, I can tolerate what would have been life-threatening situations, am off of all of my asthma and allergy medications, am no longer sick all the time, and have much fuller life.
-My pulmonologist was shocked at the results.
-He had done breathing tests before treatments and after.
-He said my lifelong asthma is completely gone and he has never seen anything like this before.
+My pulmonologist was shocked by the results.
+He performed breathing tests before and after the treatments and said the results showed my lifelong asthma had completely disappeared.
+He said he had never seen anything like it before.

 I am now finishing the last of my treatments and am extremely grateful.
 I am shocked that NAET® is not more well-known and accepted.
 NAET® is a miracle.